 Heart Health

 Coronary artery disease limits blood flow to the heart and thus increases susceptibility to ischaemic events, arrhythmias or heart failure.
 Creatine plays an important role in maintaining heart function during ischaemic events.
-Therefore, creatine is thought to support cardiac metabolism and health in reducing arrhythmias, ischaemia-related damage or cardiac dysfunction in inpiduals with chronic heart failure [19].
+Therefore, creatine is thought to support cardiac metabolism and health in reducing arrhythmias, ischaemia-related damage or cardiac dysfunction in individuals with chronic heart failure [19].

 Pregnancy and Fertility